 Renewing: To renew materials, please visit CLIO and, from the top menu, choose “Log in to…” then from the dropdown menu choose “My Library Account”; log in with your UNI to see and renew the list of items checked out to you.
-Or, reach out to us at the Barnard Library Virtual Circulation & Help Desk (during open hours) or at email@example.com.
+Or, reach out to us at firstname.lastname@example.org.

 Fine Forgiveness: Barnard Library no longer charges fines for any Barnard Library materials, and we forgive all existing fines on Barnard Library materials.
 At this time, we are relying on you to let us know if you have a fine that we can forgive.
-To place a request, please reach out to us at the Barnard Library Virtual Circulation & Help Desk (during open hours) or at firstname.lastname@example.org.
+To place a request, please reach out to us at email@example.com.

 Currently, Barnard campus buildings including Barnard Library are open only for current students, faculty, and staff.
 Please see above for information on how you can access Barnard Library materials while campus building access is temporarily limited.
 Thank you for your patience in support the dedensification of Barnard spaces.
 For more information see Barnard's Accessing Campus page.

 The Barnard Archives and Special Collections document the history of the College and provide source material to students, staff, alums, faculty, and administrators, and other members of the Barnard College and Columbia University communities, as well as to local, national, and international researchers, activists, and artists.
 We also seek to grow Special Collections materials that relate to broader issues of Feminism; Women’s, Sexuality, and Gender Studies; and the history of dance.